 It is important to take into account individual needs when selecting a mattress for back pain.
 For people who experience extreme sensitivity to pressure points or prefer more cushioning than a firm surface provides, a plush mattress is likely the better option as it will ease pressure on joints while still offering spinal support.
 Alternatively, if someone sleeps on their back and prefers less sinking, a firmer mattress may be best since its lack of sag and conforming ability can provide the necessary spinal support at the same time it prevents discomfort from excess cushioning at targeted areas of the body.

 Finally, it is worth mentioning that some hybrids feature both firm and plush components in combination with one another.
 Such mattresses may offer an acceptable balance between comfort and support as well as deeper contouring throughout the sleep surface due to their multiple layers.
-Adjustable firmness mattresses, such as those built by iSense, offer twenty different comfort settings from plush to firm with consistent pressure relief across all.
+Adjustable firmness mattresses, such as those built by iSense, which is a great alternative to a sleep number bed, offer twenty different comfort settings from plush to firm with consistent pressure relief across all.
 Adjustable firmness mattresses offer the best of both plush and firm for your back support, if they have the right construction.

 Adjustable air beds offer adjustable settings to change the firmness of the mattress.
 However, because these beds are made of large air chambers topped with foam, they do not offer the same level of pressure relief.
 This is because when you lie down on air, the air doesn’t support you, it moves away from you.
 It can create a hammocking effect where you or your partner might sink into the mattress.
 This is something important to consider for adjustable mattresses.